Leah Litman

-Leah Litman (born December 13, 1984) is an assistant professor of law at the University of Michigan Law School.
-Litman is a co-host of the podcast Strict Scrutiny, a podcast about the Supreme Court of the United States alongside Melissa Murray and Kate A. Shaw.
+Leah Litman (born December 13, 1984) is a professor of law at the University of Michigan Law School.
+Litman is a co-host of Strict Scrutiny, a podcast about the Supreme Court of the United States, alongside Melissa Murray and Kate A. Shaw.

 Education

-Litman earned her Bachelor of Arts in Chemistry & Chemical Biology at Harvard College in 2006 and her Juris Doctor summa cum laude at the University of Michigan Law School in 2010.
-While in law school, she was editor-in-chief of the Michigan Law Review and won the Henry M. Bates Memorial Scholarship Award.
+Litman received a Bachelor of Arts degree with a major in chemistry and chemical biology from Harvard College in 2006 and a Juris Doctor degree (summa cum laude) from the University of Michigan Law School in 2010.
+While in law school, she was editor-in-chief of the Michigan Law Review journal and won the Henry M. Bates Memorial Scholarship Award.

 Career

 Litman became a Research Associate at Bancroft Associates PLLC in 2006.
-She was a law clerk to Judge Jeffrey Sutton on the Sixth Circuit from 2010 to 2011 and then for Justice Anthony Kennedy on the Supreme Court of the United States from 2011 - 2012.
+She was a law clerk to Judge Jeffrey Sutton on the Sixth Circuit from 2010 to 2011 and then for Justice Anthony Kennedy on the Supreme Court of the United States from 2011 to 2012.

 Litman became an Associate at WilmerHale in 2012.
 She then became a Climenko Fellow at Harvard Law School in 2014.
 She became an assistant professor of law at University of California, Irvine School of Law in 2016, teaching constitutional law, post-conviction review/habeas corpus, and federal courts.
-In 2019, Litman joined the University of Michigan Law School first as an assistant professor of Law and then as a professor of law in 2022.
+In 2019, Litman joined the University of Michigan Law School first as an assistant professor of law and then as a professor of law in 2022.
 In 2021, Litman was awarded the L. Hart Wright Teaching Award from Michigan Law students.
 Litman also was a visiting assistant professor in the Supreme Court Litigation Clinic at Stanford Law School.
 In 2023, Litman received the Ruth Bader Ginsburg Scholar Award from the American Constitution Society.

-Media commentary
+Commentary

 Litman has co-hosted the podcast Strict Scrutiny, along with fellow legal academics Kate A. Shaw and Melissa Murray, since 2019.
 The podcast analyzes and critiques recent Supreme Court cases, providing historical context and political commentary on the likely impacts of the Court's decisions.

+In 2025, NetGalley published an advance reader copy of Lawless: How the Supreme Court Came to Run on Conservative Grievance, Fringe Theories, and...
+Bad Vibes and a TIME magazine article critical of the Roberts Court which enabled the Trump administration's retrenchment efforts in the Department of Government Efficiency.
+Litman has authored law examination study essays, state law essays, international relations articles, and constitutional law articles.
+Professor Litman writes on constitutional law, federal post-conviction review, and federal sentencing.

+Litman frequently makes written commentary contributions and appearances on MSNow, CNN, The Guardian, The New York Times, Crooked Media and others on legal matters relating to the Supreme Court’s pending dockets and cases.